 These little grapes make great tarts and provide a nice change from berries or stone fruits.
 You can make all of the components in advance and the assembled tart will hold up in the refrigerator for at least 10 hours.

-- 2 oz unsalted butter, softened but cool
+- 2 oz (4 tablespoons) unsalted butter, softened but cool

 - 2 large egg yolks, room temperature

 - Eight 3.5″ non stick tart shells.